tanmay-pro/Codeforces-Solutions/README.md

 # Codeforces-Solutions
-It contains solutions of Codeforce' problems
+It contains solutions of Codeforces problems